 Despite the £24,995 price (including government grant, battery pack, wall charger, Chargemaster account and generous standard spec), Renault’s Zoe and the Nissan Leaf also benefit from buying packages that make EV ownership even more affordable.

-As it stands, the Soul EV, as competent as it is, is neither the best to drive nor the best value.
+As it stood, the Soul EV, was as competent as it was, neither the best to drive nor the best value.
+Now, however, it is in need of some TLC to help close the ever-widening gap to the EVs that dominate the market.